David Beckham And Family Invade The Set Of #ModernFamily

 “The role of Claire is being played by @victoriabeckham.
 The role of Phil is being played by @davidbeckham.
 The role of Victoria Beckham is being played by @jessetyler.
 Thank you all for coming to visit the Modern Family set today!
 We loved having you all!!!”

 While the three adults strike poses, the Beckham kids (and a friend) crowd around the sofa.
-Romeo, Cruz, and Harper sit on the couch as Brooklyn leans in behind them.
+Romeo, Cruz, and Harper sit on the couch, as Brooklyn leans in behind them.

-But the story of what caused the Beckham invasion on the set of Modern Family is even funnier, and it involves Ferguson’s husband Justin Mikita.
+But the story of what caused the Beckham invasion on the set of Modern Family is even funnier, and it involves Ferguson’s husband, Justin Mikita.

-The week before the visit to the set of Modern Family, the Beckhams, as well as Jesse Tyler Ferguson and Justin Milikta, were dining in the same Italian restaurant when Mikita accidentally photo bombed a pic that David Beckham was taking with his kids.
-When people recognized Mikita, an attorney, later and pointed the photo bombing out later, Mikita apologized on Instagram.
+The week before the visit to the set of Modern Family, the Beckhams, as well as Jesse Tyler Ferguson and Justin Mikita, were dining in the same Italian restaurant when Mikita accidentally photo bombed a pic that David Beckham was taking with his kids.
+When people recognized Mikita, an attorney, and pointed the photo bombing out later, Mikita apologized on Instagram.

 “Beckham photo bomb? #IPromiseItWasAnAccident.”